Miami Law & AI (MiLA): Events & Initiatives

 Upcoming Events

-Explore the upcoming events at the Miami Law & AI (MiLA) Lab, where we bridge the gap between law and technology through innovative research, workshops, and collaborative projects:
+Explore the upcoming events at the Miami Law & AI (MiLA) Lab, where we bridge the gap between law and technology through innovative research, workshops, and collaborative projects.

-Events
+Past Events

 Open All Tabs